SigmaWe/SmartCommand/README.md

         D-->F;
     end

     F-->|Select a command|G;
     G-->|Fine-tune|E;

 ```

-## Backend
+## NLP and Backend

-At our backend, we leverage two language models, the original BERT-base-uncased and the Sentence-Transformer (also known as the SBERT or Sentence-BERT).
+At our backend, we leverage Sentence-Transformer (also known as the SBERT or Sentence-BERT).

-### Backend end points

 1. `Search`:
     * Method: GET
-    * Request body and example:
+    * Request body (all kwargs) and example:
         ```json
         {
-            "q": "markdown preview"
+            "q": "markdown preview",
+            "k": 15,
+            "p": 0.1
         }
         ```
     * Response:
         ```json
-        ["command 1", "command 2", "command 3"]
+        ["command 1", "command 2", "command 3", ...]
         ```

-        The response list can be just a single entry `["None of above"]` in case the confidence is too low for all candidate commands.
 2. `Feedback`: not implemented yet

+**Content below are to be updated***

 ## Building and running the plug-in locally